open/close all folders

 - Superman: Lois Lane is almost always introduced as a Pulitzer Prize-winning reporter.
 Clark Kent himself is often written as getting one later in his career.
-And Jimmy Olsen is a Pulitzer Prize-winning photographer too.
+Jimmy Olsen is a Pulitzer Prize-winning photographer too.
 The Daily Planet has one hell of a team.

 - X-Men supporting character Moira MacTaggert, a Nobel Prize-winning geneticist.

 - Peter Parker won the Pulitzer Prize for Photography for his pictures of Spider-Man.
 After he revealed to the world that he was Spider-Man in Civil War, he was sued by J. Jonah Jameson for essentially selling him pictures of himself, but no word if his prize was in danger of being revoked as well.

 - Michael Morbius won a Nobel Prize for his blood-related research.

 - In The Jungle Book, Colonel Hathi claims to have gotten the Victoria Cross while serving in the British army.
 This is unlikely, considering he's an elephant.

 - In Captain America: The Winter Soldier Alexander Pierce was offered the Nobel Peace Prize.
 He declined by saying that peace is a goal that must be continuously striven for and such a worthy goal does not need prizes.
 By this point in the film he's been revealed as the current leader of HYDRA, the perpetrators of many past acts of violence and terrorism, and Nick Fury is suitably disgusted when he mentions the Nobel offer to Captain America and Black Widow.

 - At the end of Be Cool, Linda Moon's pop single that Chili Palmer helped her produce wins her a Grammy.